mackowin/find_hat/README.md

 # :tophat: Find Hat #
-CodeCademy Project: build an interactive terminal game to find a missing hat with JavaScript
+CodeCademy Project: Build an interactive terminal game to find a missing hat with JavaScript

 ## Table of Contents ##
 * [General Info](#General-Info)